 ORGANIZATIONS AND EFFORTS FOCUSING ON THIS ISSUE

-- A wide variety of researchers are involved in examining the growth of open, some of whom are noted in the below reference list.
+- A wide variety of researchers are involved in examining the growth of open, some who are noted in the reference section at the end of this brief.

 - There are many organizations involved in tracking and indexing scholarly journals.
 The ones highlighted in this brief are Elsevier (which runs the Scopus database), Clarivate (which operates WoS), ProQuest (which operates Ulrich’s), Crossref, 1science (which runs 1findr), Digital Science (Dimensions), Informa (wizdom), and DOAJ.